rekha9shreya/Instacart-basket-Analysis-Program/README.md

 ## Folders

- The project files are divided between the following folders:
+ #### The project files are divided between the following folders:

 ● Project Management: Project Brief

-● Data: (Data divided into two subfolders Original data and Prepared data, and data files not uploaded to GitHub due to size.)
+● Data: (Data divided into two subfolders Original data and Prepared data, however, I have not uploaded the data files to GitHub due to its size)

 ● Scripts: The Jupyter notebooks containing the coding for the analysis.